 The nuances of dynamic mode

 A fully dynamic implementation would neither reload the app nor destroy/recreate DOM sections when the locale changes.
 This is how angular-translate behaves.
 A less dynamic approach would avoid reloading the application but would destroy/recreate the DOM upon a locale change.
 Preserving the JS state – particularly on the child scopes – might require some support from the application (TBD).
 Supporting the fully dynamic mode is not that much harder but it does involve setting up extra watches.
 At this point, I'm unsure if it adds a lot of extra complexity – and if it does, then it will be supported in the final version but perhaps not in the prototypes along the way.
 (Personally, I don't think it's that much more work – but I'd rather not surprise people if the initial prototypes don't support it.)

+questions:

+Support for rendering dates and numbers (and number abbreviations) is included?
+For each country region?
+You have to be able to force some decimal representation, (some foreign people working on different decimal char representation countries need this - for example American people working on Spain).
+Support for timezones -user’s current and business logic fixed-).

 Syntax